 \section{Consensus-based optimization converges globally}

-Let us recapitulate in this section recent global convergence results for CBO.
+Let us recapitulate recent global convergence results for CBO.
 Optimizing a nonconvex objective~$\CE$ using the CBO dynamics~\eqref{eq:CBO_dynamics} corresponds to an evolution of $N$ particles in an interaction potential generated by $\CE$.
 A global convergence analysis of this algorithm on the microscopic level proves difficult as it requires to study a system of a large number of interacting stochastic processes, which are highly correlated due to the dependence injected by communication through the consensus point~$\conspointnoarg$.
-However, with the particles being interchangeable by design of the method~\cite{pinnau2017consensus}, the object of analytical interest is the empirical measure~$\empmeasure{t}$, whose continuous-time dynamics can be approximated, assuming propagation of chaos~\cite{sznitman1991propagation}, in the mean-field limit (large-particle limit) by the solution of a nonlinear nonlocal Fokker-Planck equation of the form
+However, with the particles being interchangeable by design of the method~\cite{pinnau2017consensus}, the object of analytical interest is the empirical measure~$\empmeasure{t}$, whose continuous-time dynamics can be approximated, assuming propagation of chaos~\cite{sznitman1991propagation}, in the mean-field limit (large-particle limit) by the solution of the nonlinear nonlocal Fokker-Planck equation

-This perspective enables the use of powerful deterministic calculus tools for analysis~\cite{carrillo2018analytical}. \citet{fornasier2021consensus,fornasier2021convergence} recently proved that, in the mean-field limit, CBO performs a gradient descent of the Wasserstein-$2$ distance to a Dirac measure located at the global minimizer~$\globmin$ with exponential rate.
+This perspective enables the use of powerful deterministic calculus tools for analysis~\cite{carrillo2018analytical}. \cite{fornasier2021consensus,fornasier2021convergence} proved that, in the mean-field limit, CBO performs a gradient descent of the Wasserstein-$2$ distance~$W_2$ to a Dirac measure located at the global minimizer~$\globmin$ with exponential rate.
 Their results are valid for large classes of optimization problems under minimal assumptions about the initialization and are in particular generic in the sense that the convergence of $\rho_{t}$ is independent of the original hardness of the underlying optimization problem.
-More precisely it holds the following.